Fixed-Gaussian Spectral Algorithms: Minimax Optimal Rates for Misspecified Learning and Transfer: Spectral algorithms with Gaussian kernels

-Our first result proves that there exists an optimal order of $\lambda$ such that the spectral algorithms with Gaussian kernels attain the optimal convergence rate. \begin{theorem}[Non-Adaptive Rate] Under Assumptions~\ref{assumption: smoothness} and~\ref{assumption: error tail}, let the imposed kernel, $K$, be the fixed bandwidth Gaussian kernel and the estimator be $\hat{f}^{Q} = \mcA_{K,\lambda}(\mcD^{Q})$, where $\mcA_{K,\lambda}$ is an arbitrary spectral algorithm with kernel $K$ and regularization parameter $\lambda$.
-By choosing $log(1/\lambda) \asymp n^{\frac{2}{2m_{Q}+d}}$, for any $\delta \in (0,1)$ and sufficiently large $n_{Q}\geq 1$, with probability at least $1-\delta$, we have
+The following result shows that there exists an optimal order of $\lambda$ such that the spectral algorithms with Gaussian kernels attain the optimal convergence rate $n^{-\frac{2m}{2m+d}}$. \begin{theorem}[Non-Adaptive Rate] Let the imposed kernel, $K$, be the fixed-bandwidth Gaussian kernel, and $\hat{f} = \phi_{\lambda}(T_{K,n}) g_{n}$ be the estimator derived from an arbitrary spectral algorithm.
+Suppose Assumptions~\ref{assumption: smoothness}, ~\ref{assumption: error tail} and ~\ref{assumption: assumption on Gaussian kernel} hold.
+By choosing $\log(1/\lambda) \asymp n^{\frac{2}{2m+d}}$, then for any $\delta \in (0,1)$ and sufficiently large $n\geq 1$, with probability at least $1-\delta$, we have

-where $C$ is a constant independent of $n_{Q}$ and $\delta$. \end{theorem} \begin{remark} Establishing the upper bound requires a technical assumption (Assumption~\ref{assumption: bounds on effective dimension} in Appendix~\ref{apd: proof of SA with Gaussian}), which uniformly bounds $\sum_{j=1}^{\infty} \frac{s_{j}}{s_{j}+\lambda} e_{j}^{2}(x)$ by the effective dimension.
-It is slightly weaker than the commonly assumed uniformly boundedness of the eigenfunction of $T_{K}$, a rather standard assumption in nonparametric literature, particularly under misspecified case; see \citet{mendelson2010regularization}.
-Notably, whether this assumption holds for Gaussian kernels is, to the best of our knowledge, not addressed in existing literature, necessitating making such assumptions when considering specific kernels, like Mat\'ern kernels, in misspecified kernel research; see \citet{wang2022gaussian}. \end{remark}